 You cannot gather all the dramas from so many people in your soul without going crazy.
 And we also realized that some of the reasons for leaving Romania were related to Bucharest.
 Yes, Bucharest, considering the traffic, the crowd, the hours spent commuting, the people in a hurry and sad and concerned about everything.
 London felt the same, only bigger.

 It’s a great place to visit as a tourist.
 We would like to go there at least once more, that’s how many things we missed due to the limited amount of time.
 But we couldn’t live there.
-Now, when we moved here after we found out that you can live in an area closer to nature without selling your soul to pay the rent, and can also reach the office in 20 minutes, we wouldn’t even think about moving to London.
+Now, when we moved to Switzerland and after we found out that you can live in an area closer to nature without selling your soul to pay the rent, and can also reach the office in 20 minutes, we wouldn’t even think about moving to London.